American Museum of Natural History in New York, NY

-The largest natural history museum in the world, the American Museum of Natural History spanning four city blocks offers more than 40 exhibition halls with 32 million specimens and artifacts for guests of all ages to enjoy.
+The largest natural history museum in the world and spanning four city blocks, the American Museum of Natural History offers more than 40 exhibition halls with 32 million specimens and artifacts for guests of all ages to enjoy.
 The museum also features children’s workshops, multicultural programs, a discovery room, hands-on activities, on-going and seasonal events, and more.

 |Attractions||Hotels & Lodging|